00ste/pkglist/README.md

 # Fedora Packages List

-A system I use to manage dnf and Flatpak packages declaratively on Fedora Linux.
+A collection of scripts to packages declaratively using any package manager.

 # Usage